 - Optimizing resource usage: Data observability can provide insights into how different resources are being used in the cloud-based data stack, such as CPU, memory, and storage.
 This can help identify areas where resources are being wasted or over-allocated, and make adjustments to optimize usage and reduce costs.

 - Identifying and addressing data quality issues: Data observability allows you to track and analyze the data in your cloud-based data stack, which can help identify any issues or inconsistencies that may be impacting data quality.
 This can be especially useful in cases where data accuracy is critical.

 - Understanding and optimizing query performance: Data observability can provide detailed information about query performance and usage, which can help identify and address any issues that may be impacting efficiency.
 This can include identifying slow-performing queries, optimizing indexing, or adjusting resource allocation to improve performance.

 - Troubleshooting: In cloud-based data stack, it is more complex to trace the problem.
 Data observability can help to trace the problem by providing the end-to-end visibility of the data flow and can identify the root cause of the problem easily.

 Data observability provides a more comprehensive view of the cloud-based data stack, which can help identify and address issues that may be impacting performance and efficiency in ways that traditional data monitoring alone can't.

-To learn more about how enterprises can use data observability to improve data reliability and quality, check out the Acceldata Data Observability Cloud.
+To learn more about how enterprises can use data observability to improve data reliability and quality, check out the Acceldata Data Observability Platform.